dandevri/cod.es/CodeTrain/Foundations/notes.md

 Pretty nifty use case of alo using the variable i for index and multiplying the value of it.

 ## 7.3 - Arrays of Objects
+-

+## 16.4 - For of loop
+It happens very often with loops, you want to code trough the whole array.

+## 7.4 - Mouse Interactions
+-

+## 7.5 - Remove objects
+With pop / shfit etc. you always delete something at the beginning of the end of the array.
+You can use splice to modify the existing array.
+From array, check the array backwards.

+## 7.6 - Object communication
+-